- What is commercial flood insurance policy?

 Like most insurance policies, commercial flood insurance has exclusions, including:

-• Damage caused by poor maintenance that could have been avoided, including damage from moisture, mildew or mold.
+- Damage caused by poor maintenance that could have been prevented, such as moisture, mildew or mold.

 It’s important to read your policy in full and ask your agent or insurer about any exclusions or coverage gaps.